Chart Color Schemes

 Manunda's residents are relatively healthy in comparison to broader Australia with a fairly standard level of common health conditions seen across both young and old age cohorts

-Manunda's health metrics closely align with national benchmarks.
-Common health conditions are seen across both young and old age cohorts at a fairly standard level.
-Private health cover is found to be very low at approximately 47% of the total population, which totals around 2,583 people.
+Mundanda's health metrics closely match national benchmarks.
+Common health conditions are seen across both young and old age cohorts at a standard level.
+Private health cover is very low, with approximately 47% of the total population (~2586 people) having it, compared to 50.9% in the rest of Queensland and 55.7% nationally.

-This compares to 50.1% in the Rest of Queensland and 55.3% nationally.
-The most prevalent medical conditions are mental health issues and arthritis, affecting 8.9% and 7.5% of residents respectively.
-Approximately 69.9% of residents declare themselves completely clear of medical ailments, compared to 71.7% in the Rest of Queensland.
-Around 16.6% of residents are aged 65 and over, totaling approximately 910 people.
-Health outcomes among seniors are above average, performing better than the general population in health metrics.
+The most common medical conditions are mental health issues (8.9%) and arthritis (7.5%).
+About 69.9% of residents declare they have no medical ailments, compared to 71.7% in the rest of Queensland.
+Around 16.6% of residents are aged 65 and over (911 people).
+Health outcomes among seniors are above average, outperforming the general population in health metrics.

 Frequently Asked Questions - Health